lliangmengg/SC2002-CAMS/README.md

 # SC2002- OODP Project
 # Camp Application and Management System (CAMs)
+This repository is a copy of the NTU SC2002 Object Oriented Programming Group Project.

 ## Objective
 The main objective of this assignment is: